burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #warning "Hello"
 ```

-Documentation:
+*Documentation:*
 https://en.cppreference.com/w/cpp/preprocessor/error

-# Miscellaneous Library Features of C++23
+## C++23 - Library Features

-## 1. print and println.
+### 1. Print and Println.
-Motivation: New way to work with steam file I/O. Which is shorter and by promise of C++2023 standard library developers faster.
+Motivation: New way to work with steam file I/O. Which is shorter and by the promise of C++2023 standard library developers faster.

 There are promises from standardization community that `std::print()` and `std::println()` slightly faster compare to `std::cout << std::format("Hello {}", name);` and faster compare to `printf()`.